Banished/banishedproductions.org/_posts/shows/0001-01-01-tactile-dinner-car-capfringe.md

 layout: show
 published: false
 categories: tactile
-collaborators:
+collaborators: null
-  - "Carmen C. Wong | Producer/Director/Concept"
-  - "Niell DuVal | Producer/Technical Director/Car Designer+Fabricator"
-  - "Ayodamola Okunseinde | Video Design"
-  - "Melanie Clark | Costume Design"
-  - "Karol Urban | Sound Design"
-  - "Josh Hermias | Chef"
-  - "Samantha Vick-McGill | Chef"
 voices: null
-performers:
+performers: null
-  - "Keira Hart | Servertron"
-  - "John Hibey | Chef"
-  - "Mark Jaster | Marinetti"
-  - "Stephanie Davio | Hostess"
-  - "Otis Ramsey-Zöe | Host & Dramaturgy Assistance"
-thanks:
+thanks: null
-  - "Michael Kyrioglou | Press Assistance"
-  - "Alyssa Schimmel | Marketing & Press Contact"
-  - "Danielle Mages-Amato | Logo Graphic Designer"
-  - "Miguel Bermudez | QR Portal Web Assistance"
-  - "Jessica Seo | Food Fetish Photographer"
-  - "Kristian Whipple | Photographer"
-  - "Britta Schumacher | Production Assistance"
-  - Kikkerland
-  - Evensong Farm
-  - "Garner's Produce"
-  - Panorama Bakery
-  - Toigo Orchards
-  - Lola Bloom and Rebecca Lemos of CityBlossoms
-  - "Frank DuVal | Boccioni Artwork"
-  - Elis Franzen
-  - Yvonne Reyes
-  - Our Guru advisors and donors
 subtitle: "\"Driving in and dishing up a Gastro-Art-Revolution!\""
 flickr: "72157629672647557"
 vimeo: "43927917"
 ---

-The futuristic gastro-performance hit of the 2009 CapFringe is back…streamlined and MOBILE…and dishing up bite-sized portions of our “daringly interactive meal-like extravaganza” (WashPost) to tantalize all five senses!
+“hands-down the most inventive item on tonight’s Fringe menu” -- [Washington City Paper](http://www.washingtoncitypaper.com/blogs/fringe/2011/07/07/tonight-theyre-gonna-rock-you-tonight-being-an-unscientific-guide-to-bet-hedging-as-capital-fringe-vi-begins/#more-3881)

+“A Merry-go-round of sensory overload” -- [welovedc.com](http://www.welovedc.com/2011/07/09/fringe-2011-tactile-dinner-car/)

 A chef from another place and time arrives with his speechless sidekick and tries to make sense of the brave new world and the people and food in it.
 The performance is a gentle satire on food trucks, Futurism, and an exploration of our collective food consciousness.

 This debut of _Tactile Dinner Car_ was presented as part of the 2011 Capital Fringe Festival.
 Tickets sold in 15-minute increments during the operation hours.
-Length of each person’s experience will be self-determined.
+Length of each person’s experience was self-determined.